CMDT/LiveProjectsTemplate/documentation/your_project.md

 Start with nominating a Project Manager, Technical Lead, Client Advocate and User Advocate
 Have a requirements meeting with your client.

 Gather requirements from the client and feed into the technical investigation.
-Project Manager and Technical Lead are responsible for interpreting the clients needs, and communicating them effectively.
+Technical Lead, Client Advocate, User Advocate are responsible for interpreting the clients needs, and communicating them effectively.
 **Deliverable:** Document.
 First draft Requirements.
 This document is based on the first bits of the technical investigation and focusses on what might be possible in the project.

 ### Requirements 2